open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>apiGroup</b></td>
         <td>string</td>
         <td>
-          APIGroup is the group for the resource being referenced.<br/>
+          APIGroup is the group for the resource being referenced.
+If APIGroup is not specified, the specified Kind must be in the core API group.
+For any other third-party types, APIGroup is required.<br/>
         </td>
         <td>false</td>
       </tr></tbody>